losrobbos/react-mini-guide/README.md

 ### Rendering

-The process where React updates the DOM.
+The process where React updates the DOM (the visible stuff in the browser)

 Typically this is triggered by some USER ACTION, e.g. the user filtering a list or adding a new item.

-The RENDERING is done by React automatically, whenever there IS something NEW / UPDATED data to render.
+The RENDERING is done by React automatically, whenever there is some NEW / UPDATED data to render.

 And the thing that TRIGGERS this rendering process is the so called STATE...